openstf/minitouch/README.md

 Example output: `v 1`

 The protocol version.
+This line is guaranteed to come first in the output.
 Argument layout may change between versions, so you might want to check if your code supports this version or not.

 #### `^ <max-contacts> <max-x> <max-y> <max-pressure>`